LouisChen1013/chatbox/README.md

 ChatBox is an online communication plateform that allows you and your website visitors to have text-based conversations via the web.
 It provides real-time message and location exchange services.
 The goal of this app is to provide an easy-to-use interface for users to chat/work with their teams.

-Live Demo can be view at <https://lou-chatbox-app.herokuapp.com/>
+Live Demo can be viewed at <https://lou-chatbox-app.herokuapp.com/>

 ---